nbyouri/osxinfo/readme.md

 ### Info script for Mac OS X.

-This a fast info program written in C.
+This a fast info program written in C, it gets packages info from a pkgin database specified in the makefile.

-`yrmt december 2013`
+`yrmt february 2015`

 ![img](http://misc.saveosx.org/osxinfo.png)